2miles/idioms-app/notes/server_notes.md

 ## Initial data

 All the dates and contributor names were manually added by going through my text messages with each person who sent me an idiom.
-The first n seconds of a given day are assigned to the first n idioms that were sent to me that day.
+The first `n` seconds of a given day are assigned to the first `n` idioms that were sent to me that day.
 This is how the idioms are sorted.
 So if I ever need to go back and add an idiom on a given day there will be plenty of 'room' for it.

 The list had grown to over 1000 idioms before I decided to add to add any extra related data besides the idiom itself.

 The timestamp was the first thing I added as I needed a way to preserve the sorting.
 As I was getting the timestamp for each one, I figured I might as well add the contributor of the idiom too.
-Since that is kind of fun to know too.
+Since that's also kind of fun to know.

 ### Idiom Definitions